DonCharls/DonCharls/README.md

 ## 📡 Let's Connect

-I am open to entry-level or intermediate opportunities and collaborations as a **Software Developer or System Analyst**.
+I'm open to entry-level or intermediate opportunities and collaborations as a **Software Developer or System Analyst**.
 Let's build something great together.

 <div align="center">